7th step AA

 Between a rock and a hard place

 Very slowly, I discovered a way of working steps six and seven.
 One thing became strikingly clear.
-I had to stop fighting and accept that I was unable to remove these shortcomings by my own power.
-Without some kind of higher power, the removal of shortcomings seemed an impossible task.
+I had to stop fighting and accept that I could not remove these shortcomings by my own power.
+Without some greater power, the removal of shortcomings seemed an impossible task.
 I remember feeling like a defect looking for a character!

 There had to be a way forward with step seven!
 The alternative was to drink again or resign my life to the lonely and miserable existence of a dry drunk.